knjeru/gSchool_Exercises/_03_css/readme.md

 3. [push their work to Github][3]

 ### 1 of 3: CSS
 CSS uses HTML tags and attributes to style a web-page.
 The number of styles and the combination of their uses is both impressive and overwhelming.
-To give you a brief introduction the basics of CSS, pleasee complete [Lesson 5: Getting to know CSS][11].
+To give you a brief introduction the basics of CSS, please complete [Lesson 5: Getting to know CSS][11].
 To gain some interactive experience with CSS, please try [CSS Diner][12].

 With this knowledge of CSS, apply alternating color to the rows of movies in your result's page of IMDB.

 ### 2 of 3: Floats
 Changing the position of content on a web-page is common task.
 In order to create an accurate layout of the result's page of IMDB, you'll need to learn how to do this.
 To help you achieve this goal, please complete [Lesson 5: Positioning Content][21].